Legalization

 United Arab Emirates

-Legalization requirements for Italy
+Legalization needs for Italy

 Statement of Comparability

-Alternately, some universities may request a Statement of Comparability issued by CIMEA.
+Alternatively, some universities may request a Statement of Comparability issued by CIMEA.
 For further details on this and to make a request, please contact CIMEA directly.

-The IB prints grade change Diploma results each week during the enquiry upon results (EUR) period (5 July - 15 September).
+The IB prints grade change Diploma Programme results certificates each week during the Enquiry Upon Results (EUR) period (5 July–15 September).
+Those that require legalization will be sent to Switzerland and then to the school.

 What do I do if the country for which I need to submit a legalization request does not appear on IBIS?